ivangelemerov/SRE_Cloud_computing_AWS/README.md

 ### Then, push to Docker Hub
 - just run `docker push CONTAINER_ID USERNAME/REPO_NAME:TAG`
 - i.e. replace commit with push
-- notice, for pushing mentioning the tag also puts that tag on there for people when pulling
+- NOTICE: for pushing mentioning the tag also puts that tag on there for people when pulling
+- NOTE: if the repo doesn't exist within Docker Hub, Docker will create it and add the image you want to push
 ![Getting Started](images/docker_push.png)
 ### Pulling and running instance
 - run the following command `docker run -d -p 70:80 ivangelemerov/105_sre_docker_practice:v1`